 Alas, not all is gold that glitters.
 Card on File and Commerce PayPal don’t get along well.
 There’s absolutely no direct integration between these two modules.
 We needed a patch.

 The patch itself would take a case study of it’s own for us to explain it in more detail.
-We’ll do just that in a few weeks, but, as for now, you can have a look on the raw patch from our Drupal Experts here.

 You may also like: Features Module – Your Ultimate Path To Uncompromised Order